How to control content fields and tabs visibility in Umbraco CMS

 using Umbraco.Core.Composing;

-Create Composer and component
+Create the Composer and Component

 [RuntimeLevel(MinLevel = RuntimeLevel.Run)]